Min Bin: Portuguese

 By Min Bin's reign, the Portuguese seamen and mercenaries had established themselves as a serious force in Asia.
 They had seized trading ports of Goa since 1510 and Malacca since 1511, and controlled important sea lanes in South and Southeast Asia.
 The Arakanese coastline had not escaped their raids, which by Min Bin's reign, had grown increasingly daring.
 In 1535, the Portuguese brought war to the fortified capital of Mrauk-U itself.
 According to Arakanese chronicles, a small but well-armed army of Portuguese mercenaries landed on 22 February 1535, and advanced to up the Kaladan river by boats, reaching Kandaza, a few miles away from Mrauk-U, by 26 February.
 After defeating an Arakanese force at Kandaza on 27 February, the Portuguese then proceeded to attack Mrauk-U on 28 February.
 With the king himself leading the defense, the Arakanese forces drove back the better armed but much smaller Portuguese army.
 The Portuguese fell back to a few marches away, and stuck around for another week until a combined army and flotilla of Arakanese forces drove them out to the sea on 7 March.

 Like many rulers in the region, Min Bin realized that the Portuguese problem was not going away, and decided to hire Portuguese mercenaries to his armed forces.
 In the following years, Min Bin enlisted many Portuguese mercenaries and their firearms, and with their help, he established well-armed naval and army forces.

 Temple building

 After the military successes, Min Bin began to regard himself "as a world conqueror or cakravartin."
-To commemorate his victory in Bengal, he began the construction of a massive temple complex that would become the Shitthaung Temple (80,000 Buddha Images) on 9 November 1535 (Full moon of Tazaungmon 897 ME).
+To commemorate his victory in Bengal, he began the construction of a massive temple complex that would become the Shitthaung Temple (80,000 Buddha Images) attributed to Emperor Ashoka on 9 November 1535 (Full moon of Tazaungmon 897 ME).
 The design incorporated "elements from Burmese Buddhism and the late Buddhism of northwest India in its iconography, illustrating the power of the king and his religion."
 He also restored the Andaw-thein Ordination Hall between 1534 and 1542.